 Even when elementary and middle school children can read on their own, books offer a unique way for parents to stay connected and involved in their lives.
-These powerful stories from our spring 2021 book fair catalog are ideal selections for parents to read along with kids ages six and up — either out loud together or on your own at the same time.
+These powerful stories from our book fair catalogs are ideal selections for parents to read along with kids ages six and up — either out loud together or on your own at the same time.
 The opportunities to start important conversations are endless and you just might find yourselves getting to know each other in a whole new way.

 Spring 2021 Read Together Titles

 Honeybee: The Busy Life of Apis Mellifera by Candace Fleming and Eric Rohmann

 In this stunningly illustrated Robert F. Sibert medal winner, follow the life of a single honeybee from birth to death — all in the span of less than a month.
 Discover how the individual's role evolves to support the greater good of the hive.
 You'll never look at bees the same way!

 Explore themes of: Teamwork, Role Playing, Responsibility, Natural World.

 Red is an oak tree who is many rings old.
 Along with a crow named Bongo and other animals who seek refuge in Red's hollows, this wishtree watches over the neighborhood.
 But when a new family moves in, not everyone is welcoming, and Red's experience as a wishtree is more important than ever.

 Explore themes of: Inclusivity, Diversity of Culture, Kindness, Community.

 Out of My Mind by Sharon M. Draper

 Eleven-year-old Melody is the smartest kid in her whole school, but NO ONE knows it — all because she has cerebral palsy and can't walk or talk.
 But she also has a photographic memory; she can remember every detail of everything she has ever experienced.
 And she's determined to let everyone know it...somehow.